 Studying at EARTH University has been a great inspiration!
 My experience of hunger and hardship is the same as so many families in Zambia, but now with the climate-smart techniques I’ve learnt at EARTH, I’m ready to take action.

-One thing I have learnt that has really stuck with me: every action towards food security should always be accompanied by sustainability – we might be solving hunger today, but actually causing famine for tomorrow.
+One thing I have learned that has really stuck with me: every action towards food security should always be accompanied by sustainability – we might be solving hunger today, but actually causing famine for tomorrow.